(ThyBlackMan.com) Suggestions for new dads and dads that need to be re-energized to their responsibility as fathers.

 A. Fact – fathers spend about 45% playing while moms only spend 15-20%.

 B. Dads should help in getting the kids ready for the day.
-Create a unique routine that kids look forward to.
-This will make getting ready less stressful.
+Create a

 C. Dads should learn about their child’s development so they better understand when to “teach” certain skills.
 Playing catch, tying shoes and other things are a process that is taught according to the developmentally able child.
 Children learn differently so don’t compare your kid to others even their siblings.

 D. Fathers should have time to read to their children.
 Dads can make a special language and storytelling trip for their children.
 A dad’s voice is security and comfort to the child.

 E. Dads should make special trips to book stories, libraries and museums.
 Make learning unique and fun.
 Dads can plan field trips during the weekends and holidays.

 F. Dads need to know their children’s interests as they mature.
 Learning as much as possible about their children and not allowing mom’s to do and know everything.
 Brake the mindset

 G. Dads should know what foods their kids like.
 Take them to the store and shop with them.
 Make sure they communicate with you about their likes and dislikes.
 Their “tastes” will change as they age and mature.

 H. Dads need to be familiar with their children’s sleep patterns.
 Give mom a break and help to keep sleep time, nap time consistent.

 I. Dads need to spend time with their newborns.
 A dads smell, voice and hugs need to be comforting to newborns.